What is Solubility Formula?

-When a solid substance dissolves and forms an aqueous solution, the phenomenon or the property is known as solubility.
-The solubility product constant is nothing but the equilibrium constant of the process of dissolution of the solid substance in an aqueous solution.
-The solubility formula or the solubility product formula is denoted by the symbol Ksp.
-Solubility can be properly defined as a property of the substance called the solute for getting dissolved in a solvent for the formation of a solution.
-It is a physical characteristic of the compounds.
-For example, the solubility of the ionic compound, which usually dissociates into cations and anions, in water varies to a great extent.
-Some compounds can be highly soluble such that they may even absorb moisture from the atmosphere while on the other hand, some are highly insoluble.
+When a solid substance is dissolved in a liquid, then both the substance combine to form an aqueous solution, this phenomenon or the property of the liquid is known as Solubility.
+The Solubility product constant is nothing but the equilibrium constant of the process of dissolution of the substance that is in a solid or liquid state to an aqueous solution.
+The Solubility Formula or the Solubility product Formula for the liquid is denoted by the symbol Ksp.
+Thus, Solubility can be properly defined as a property of the substance called the solute for getting dissolved in a solvent for the formation of a solution.
+It is one of the physical characteristics of the compounds.
+Let’s take an example, the Solubility of the ionic compound, which usually dissociates into cations and anions, in water varies to a great extent.
+Some compounds are highly soluble such that they may even absorb moisture from the atmosphere while on the other hand, some are highly insoluble.

 The Solubility Product

-Whenever the solute dissolves in the solvent, typically energy is released in the process and hence, the solvation enthalpy of the ions becomes negative.
+So, whenever the solute dissolves in the solvent, typically some energy is released in the process, and hence, the solvation enthalpy of the ions becomes negative.

-The nature of the solvent is determined by the amount of energy that is released during the solvation giving the solvation enthalpy.
+The nature of the solvent is determined by the amount of energy that is released during the process of solvation giving the solvation enthalpy.

-In the case of non-polar solvents, the energy is not sufficient to overcome the forces between the components of the compounds i.e. the lattice enthalpy, and hence in turn non-polar solvents have lower solvation enthalpy.
+In the case of the non-polar solvents, the energy is not sufficient to overcome the forces between the components of the solute i.e. the lattice enthalpy, and hence, in turn, non-polar solvents have very low solvation enthalpy.